xkjyeah/openvpnserv2/README.md

 - `libmono-system-serviceprocess4.0-cil`
 - `libmono-system-management4.0-cil`

-A simple `xbuild /p:Configuration=Release /p:Platform=AnyCPU OpenVPNService.sln` should be
-sufficient to generate the binaries.
+A simple `./build.sh` should be sufficient to generate the binaries.